What is an ISA?

 There are four types of ISA available for adults:

 Below we’ll look at some of the pros and cons of each type of ISA, but remember, what’s right for you and your family will depend on your own circumstances.
-For tailored financial advice, you can book an appointment with a Wesleyan Financial Services Consultant.
+For tailored financial advice, you can book an appointment with a Specialist Financial Adviser from Wesleyan Financial Services.

 Perhaps the most simple type of ISA is the cash ISA.
 It allows you to earn tax-free interest on your cash savings.
 You can usually choose between a variable or fixed interest rate.